-Let’s consider a scenario where we have the following business requirement like “User should be able to sign up using email and facebook” with 2 test cases which are part of Sprint 1, namely:
+Let’s consider a scenario where we have the following business requirement like “User should be able to sign up using email and Facebook” with 2 test cases that are part of Sprint 1, namely:

 1. T01: Sign up using Email

 As an example, let’s say that when these test cases were executed, the results were Passed and Failed respectively.
 In this case, the basic traceability document might look like this :